Graced Through the Years

 As the needs of the late 20th century changed, so did the ministries of the Sisters of St. Joseph.
 In the first decades of the 21st century, the Sisters of St. Joseph of Concordia are drawn to missions of mercy, social justice and human rights, working for change in the world wherever cries for love, help and mercy may beckon.

-If you’d like to help support any of the sisters’ ministries, you can make a donation through a secure server with PayPal, simply by clicking on the Donate button:
+If you’d like to help support any of the sisters’ ministries, you can make a donation through a secure server, simply by clicking on the Donate button:

 For a different kind of story about the history of the Sisters of St. Joseph, here’s a personal reflection from Father Jim Hoover: A priest remembers the sisters who taught him